University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 # Read Alignment Practical
+{:.no_toc}

 #### By Chelsea Matthews

-## Background
+{:.no_toc}

+* TOC
+{:toc}

+# **Introduction**

 In the last two practicals we learnt about quality control.
 We assessed the quality of our raw reads, trimmed them, and then re-assessed their quality to make sure we were happy with the trimming process.
-Now that our reads are clean, we move onto the next step: aligning our reads to the reference genome.
+Now that QC is complete, we move onto the next step: aligning reads to the reference genome.
-As a reminder, we will be aligning reads from three Iberian individuals to a small section of Chromosome 2.
+As a reminder, we will be aligning reads from three Iberian individuals to a small section of human Chromosome 2 to determine the genotype of these individuals at the site of the SNP rs4988235 which predicts lactose tolerance.

 [![Variant calling workflow](https://sbc.shef.ac.uk/wrangling-genomics/img/variant_calling_workflow.png)](https://sbc.shef.ac.uk/wrangling-genomics/04-variant_calling/index.html)

+## **Overview of today**
-A very common approach in bioinformatics is to sequence the genome of an organism (or many organisms) and compare the reads with an existing reference sequence.
+A very common approach in bioinformatics is to sequence the genome of an organism (or many organisms) and compare the reads with an existing reference genome.
-The reference sequence is an accepted representation of an organisms genome that is used by all researchers looking at that particular organism and this gives us a standard coordinate system that allows us to document genomic differences in an organised way that is easy to record and communicate.
+A reference genome is an accepted representation of an organisms genome that is used by all researchers looking at that particular organism.
+This gives us a shared coordinate system that allows us to document genomic differences in an organised way that is easy to record and communicate.
-In order to make this comparison we must "align" our reads.
+In order to make this comparison we must "align" or "map" our reads.
-In a process called alignment, we use software to find the place in the reference that best matches each read (see the figure below).
+In read alignment/read mapping, we use software to find the place in the reference that best matches each read (see the figure below).

 ![Basic process of aligning reads to a reference genome](https://training.galaxyproject.org/training-material/topics/sequence-analysis/images/mapping/mapping.png)
 **Basic process of aligning reads to a reference genome** from [Galaxy mapping training](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.html)